rust-lang/style-team/guide/expressions.md

 ### Combinable expressions

-Where a function call has a single argument, and that argument is formatted across multiple-lines, the outer call may be formatted as if it were a single- line call.
+Where a function call has a single argument, and that argument is formatted across multiple-lines, the outer call may be formatted as if it were a single-line call.
 The same combining behaviour may be applied to any similar expressions which have multi-line, block-indented lists of sub-expressions delimited by parentheses (e.g., macros or tuple struct literals).
 E.g.,